denoland/denokv/proto/kv-connect.md

 invalid, the client MUST fatally abort the request and display the error message to the user.

+If the protocol version is 3 or higher, the client MUST read the `status` field of the response.
+If the response has a `status` field set to `SR_UNSPECIFIED`, the client MUST fatally abort the request and display an error message to the user.

-If the response has a `read_disabled` field set to `true`, or if the request was strongly consistent but the `read_is_strongly_consistent` field is set to `false`, the client SHOULD perform a metadata exchange with the server to get a new list of endpoints, and then retry the request.
+If the protocol version is 3 or higher and the `status` field is set to `SR_READ_DISABLED`, or if the protocol version is 2 or lower and the `read_disabled` field is set to `true`, or if the request was strongly consistent but the `read_is_strongly_consistent` field is set to `false`, the client SHOULD perform a metadata exchange with the server to get a new list of endpoints, and then retry the request.

 If the ranges in the response match the ranges in the request, the client SHOULD return the values to the user.